 When the seatbelt is secured and the key is turned, the dashboard lights up and drivers can feel and hear the virtual engine running.
 The driving experience is so authentic that drivers will feel the vibration of the pavement under their virtual tires, and the weight of the car shift as the wheel is turned.
 Five educational programs are offered on the simulators, including Emergency Driving Situations; Driving Under the Influence; Speed, Road Conditions and Stopping Distances; Hazard Perception and Fuel Efficient Driving.

-The simulators are open for museum visitor use daily, and three demonstrations times are available: 10am, 1pm and 3:30pm Central Time.
+The simulators are open for museum visitor use weekdays, and three demonstrations times are available: 10am, 1pm and 3:30pm Central Time.